 The aim is for the center is to tell the story of the bison and keep it fresh and dynamic.
-She wants visitors to learn something new whether it's their first stop or their 10th.
+She wants visitors to learn something new whether it's their first stop or their the Bison Center open from April through November.